spencerimp/mri_segmentation/cnn_segmentation/README.md

- ## Application
+## Intro

 This repository implements whole brain segmentation, which segments brain MRI scan into 134 anatomical regions.
 The methodogy and result have been published in a book chapter:

 [Chapter 10: Characterization of Errors in Deep Learning-Based Brain MRI Segmentation."
 Deep Learning for Medical Image Analysis](https://www.elsevier.com/books/deep-learning-for-medical-image-analysis/zhou/978-0-12-810408-8).

+You can request the dataset [here](http://masiweb.vuse.vanderbilt.edu/workshop2012/index.php/Main_Page)

 ## Data preprocessing
 The raw dataset should be placed in the following structure